tombrown86/WorkFrame/README.md

 	</li>
 	<br/>
 	<p>You most likely want to keep your <em>ExampleApp</em> and <em>WorkFrame</em> outside the web root - but it's your server so do as you please.</p>
-	<li>(Assuming you run apache and have a vhost ready,) add the following to your vhost config (to route all requests to the framework entry script.)
+	<li>(Assuming you run apache and have a vhost ready,) add the following to your vhost config (to route all requests to the framework entry script).
 		<br/>
 		<pre>
 	&lt;Directory /var/www/yourapp/www&gt;